Medical Assistance Programs for individuals

 Which of the two state-funded programs you qualify for depends on your income.
 The best way to be sure what you’re eligible for is to apply through MNsure.org

 Medical Assistance (MA), is Minnesota’s Medicaid program.
-This program is for people who have income that is less than 135% of the federal poverty level, or about $16,000 annually.
+This program is for people who have income that is less than 135% of the federal poverty level.
 The program pays for most of your covered healthcare costs for eligible people in your household.

 Most people are responsible for small copays for covered office visits and prescriptions.
 Medical Assistance health plans like UCare waive the monthly Medicaid Assistance deductible (the amount you must pay before your plan kicks in) which saves you money.